dheerajkallakuri/ImgstoPdf/README.md

 3. **`image_fetcher.py`**: This Python script handles API calls to Unsplash to fetch images based on the provided keyword.
 It saves the downloaded images into a specified folder.

-4. **`pdf_converter.py`**: This script takes the images from the specified folder and combines them into a single PDF file.
+4. **`pdf_converter.py`**: This script takes the images from the specified folder stores them in an array data structure and combines them into a single PDF file.

 5. **`image_checker.py`**: This utility script checks the types of images downloaded via API calls.
 It is useful for debugging and verifying the content of the downloaded images.